20 Types of Caterpillars in New Jersey

 The Large Maple Spanworm is one of the most common types of caterpillars in New Jersey that you’ll find around.

-The eggs hatch into larvae which will then eat the plant.
-If you see these caterpillars, it’s essential to take action as soon as possible.
-They keep moving from plant to plant until they’ve eaten all that they can find.
+The eggs hatch into larvae, which eat the plant.
+If you see these caterpillars, taking action as soon as possible is essential.
+They keep moving from plant to plant until they’ve eaten all they can find.

 6. Variegated Fritillary Caterpillar